-The symptoms of truncus arteriosus may resemble other medical conditions or heart problems.
+The symptoms of truncus arteriosus may look like other medical conditions or heart problems.
 Always consult your child's doctor for a diagnosis.

 How is truncus arteriosus diagnosed?

-Your child's doctor may have heard a heart murmur during a physical examination, and referred your child to a pediatric cardiologist for a diagnosis.
-In this case, a heart murmur is a noise caused by the turbulence of blood flowing through the truncus or ventricular septal defect.
+Your child's doctor may have heard a heart murmur during a physical exam.
+If so, you may have been referred to a pediatric cardiologist for a diagnosis.
+In this case, a heart murmur is a noise caused by the turbulence of blood flowing through the truncus.
 Symptoms your child exhibits will also help with the diagnosis.

 A pediatric cardiologist specializes in the diagnosis and medical management of congenital heart defects, as well as heart problems that may develop later in childhood.
-The cardiologist will perform a physical examination, listening to the heart and lungs, and make other observations that help in the diagnosis.
+The cardiologist will perform a physical exam, listen to the heart and lungs, and make other observations that help in the diagnosis.
 The location within the chest that the murmur is heard best, as well as the loudness and quality of the murmur (such as, harsh or blowing) will give the cardiologist an initial idea of which heart problem your child may have.
-Diagnostic testing for congenital heart disease varies by the child's age, clinical condition, and institutional preferences.
-Some tests that may be recommended include the following:
+Other tests may include:

 Chest X-ray.
 A diagnostic test that uses X-ray beams to produce images of internal tissues, bones, and organs onto film.

-Electrocardiogram (ECG or EKG).
+Electrocardiogram (ECG).
 A test that records the electrical activity of the heart, shows abnormal rhythms (arrhythmias or dysrhythmias), and detects heart muscle stress.